Joyce, James [Augustine Aloysius]

 James Joyce Italian Foundation, The

-James Joyce Museum, Sandycove, Dublin
+James Joyce Tower and Museum, Sandycove, Dublin

 James Joyce Society of Japan, The